 The Question Mark Kafana

-The Question Mark restaurant is the oldest kafana (traditional restaurant) in Belgrade.
-In 1892, the kafana was called, ‘By the Cathedral’, but the church authorities banned the name and the ‘?’ was only meant to be a temporary name.
-However, the name has stuck.
+The Question Mark restaurant is Belgrade’s oldest kafana (traditional restaurant).
+In 1892, the kafana was called ‘By the Cathedral‘, but the church authorities banned the name, and the ‘?’ was only meant to be a temporary name.
+However, the name stuck.

 We recommend stopping here for a spot of lunch and sampling the local Serbian cuisine.